swiftlang/swift-evolution/proposals/0214-DictionaryLiteral.md

 ```

 * This implementation depends on `DictionaryLiteral`'s continued existence.
-* The `@dynamiccallable` proposal will provide another use case for this type.
+* The `@dynamicCallable` proposal will provide another use case for this type.

 Even when narrowly used, a type's reach is no longer a sufficient reason to deprecate it or remove it from the language.
 Absent *active harm*, source stability takes precedence.
 In this case, the `DictionaryLiteral` type causes no measurable harm beyond API sprawl and the issues with its name.
 The latter is easily fixed.